jamesHargreaves12/Semtex/README.md

 - 📉 <b>Minimize Risk</b>: Lower the chances of introducing unexpected errors into your production systems.

-Testing on a number of open-source projects indicates that you can expect over 25% of C# file changes to contain changes that do not alter the behavior.*
+Testing on a number of open-source projects indicates that you can expect over 25% of C# file changes to contain changes that do not alter the behavior.[1]

 ## Quick Start
 ### Make your code review's life easier